 Another flaw that comes with using tap water in your aquarium is that it lacks the essential vitamins and minerals (trace elements) that naturally occur in the native habitat of the fish.
 These trace elements are highly beneficial in activating the metabolic processes within fish.
 Thus, they work to promote the normal function of health and growth.

-To prevent vitamin deficiency in your fish, add Aquarium Core Elements.
-This is a blend of 21 trace elements that will enrich and replenish your aquarium water with essential nutrients such as Manganese, which aids in fish cartilage growth among many other great benefits.
+To prevent vitamin deficiency in your fish, use a water-soluble blend of trace elements to enrich and replenish your aquarium water.
+Try to include essential nutrients such as Manganese, which aids in fish cartilage growth among many other great benefits.